tjingsheng/tp/docs/UserGuide.md

    open the help window.<br>
    Some example commands you can try:

-    * `university list` : Lists all of NUS' partner universities.
+    * `university list`: Lists all of NUS' partner universities.

-    * `mapping search [localcode] [CS2103]`: Searches and displays all NUS-to-partner university course mappings based on local NUS course code `CS2103`.
+    * `mapping search [localcode] [CS2103]`: Searches and displays all NUS-to-partner university course mappings with the local code `CS2103`.

-    * `exit` : Exits SEPlendid.
+    * `exit`: Exits SEPlendid.

-6. If you are an experienced user, refer to the [Commands](#4-commands) below for more details of each feature and command.
+6. If you are an experienced user, refer to the [Commands](#5-commands) below for more details of each feature and command.

 <br>